 Overview of the LNG Plant Submission Process

 The NPMS Operator Standards is an online document that contains detailed information about the NPMS data submission requirements.
 The NPMS Operator Submission Supplemental Instructions is an online document that contains tips for preparing a complete and accurate NPMS submission.
-The NPMS Operator Standards and the Operator Submission Guide may be viewed via a web browser or saved as a PDF file to your local computer.
+The NPMS Operator Standards and the NPMS Operator Submission Supplemental Instructions may be viewed via a web browser or saved as a PDF file to your local computer.

 Determine Applicable LNG Plant Submission Timeline

-LNG plant operators are required to make a NPMS submission for their LNG plants each year.
+LNG plant operators are required to make an NPMS submission for their LNG plants each year.
 Effective October 1, 2015 per the Pipeline Safety: Miscellaneous Changes to Pipeline Safety Regulations rule, LNG plant operators are required to make their submission by March 15 of each year.
-The LNG plant submissions should reflect the status of the data as of December 31 of the previous year (e.g., the March 15, 2023 submission reflects data as of December 31, 2022).
+The LNG plant submission reflects operations as of December 31 of the previous year (e.g., the March 15, 2025 submission reflects data as of December 31, 2024).

 Determine if Changes Have Occurred